ximeguerron/qualityModel/README.md

+# A product quality model for cloud services

 # Welcome {#inicio}
 You can find relevant information on this site attached to the article the **_A product quality model for cloud services_**.
 The **_product quality model_** and the **_case study_** are detailed in the following sections.